sunilkumar2170/AMRIT/README.md

 **AMRIT** (Accessible Medical Records via Integrated Technologies) is an open-source digital health platform developed by **Piramal Swasthya Management and Research Institute (PSMRI)** to advance accessible primary healthcare in India.
 This repository is the central hub for community-driven enhancements, issue tracking, and collaboration, inviting developers and healthcare enthusiasts alike to contribute to AMRIT's growth.
 Together, we’re building a scalable, interoperable healthcare solution aimed at transforming primary care for millions.

+## 🚀 Getting Started

+We're thrilled that you're interested in contributing to this project!
+Here's how you can get started:

+### For Contributors

+1. **Set Up Your Development Environment**
+   Follow our [Developer Documentation](https://piramal-swasthya.gitbook.io/amrit) for step-by-step instructions on setting up the project locally.

+2. **File Issues**
+   If you encounter any issues, bugs, or have feature requests, please file them in the [main AMRIT repository](https://github.com/PSMRI/AMRIT/issues).
+Centralizing all feedback helps us streamline improvements and address concerns efficiently.

+3. **Explore Open Issues**
+   Check out the [Issues section](https://github.com/PSMRI/AMRIT/issues) to find active tickets and opportunities to contribute.
+Your contributions empower healthcare access and innovation across India!

+4. **Submit Your Contribution**
+   Found something to work on?
+Raise a pull request (PR) when you're ready!

+5. **Join the Community**
+   Have questions or want to connect with other contributors?
+Join our [Discord Server](https://discord.gg/FVQWsf5ENS) to chat with the team and community.

 ## 📦 Repositories

 Below is the list of AMRIT's UI and API repositories with details: